Oxyfluorfen

 Oxyfluorfen is a chemical compound used as an herbicide.
-It is manufactured by Dow AgroSciences and Adama Agricultural Solutions under the trade names Goal and Galigan.
+It is manufactured by Dow AgroSciences, Adama Agricultural Solutions and 4Farmers under the trade names Goal, Galigan, and Oxyfluorfen 240.
 Oxyfluorfen is used to control broadleaf and grassy weeds in a variety of nut, tree fruit, vine, and field crops, especially wine grapes and almonds.
 It is also used for residential weed control.
+It was first registered in the USA by Rohm and Hass, 1979, though their experiments started in 1974.